 If you’re tired of dealing with traditional lenders who operate at a snail’s pace, or don’t understand your business model and needs, then it may be time to try one of the alternative finance options out there.
-Peer-to-peer (P2P) lending is just one of the choices you have.
+Peer-to-peer (P2P) lending is just one of the choices you have, you might also want to consider crowdfunding.
 It’s based on direct transactions between investors and borrowers, unlike a bank which actually takes depositors’ money onto its own balance sheet and lends it out.
 Peer-to-peer lending can be faster, more efficient and more flexible than banks when it comes to business finance.

 Since it’s become an increasingly popular option for raising capital, we thought it was time to get to grips with some of those tricky P2P questions and caught up with two experts in the field.
 We spoke to Paul Marston from RateSetter, one of the prominent P2P platforms, and Ryan Weeks from Altfi, the leading news site for the fast growing alternative finance space.